-Fernando Botero, born on 19 April 1932 in Medellín, Colombia, is famous for his paintings and sculptures depicting figures and animals of exaggerated proportions, reflecting the artist’s taste for satire and caricature in his work.
+Fernando Botero, born on April 19th, 1932 in Medellín, Colombia, is famous for his paintings and sculptures depicting figures and animals of exaggerated proportions, reflecting the artist’s taste for satire and caricature in his work.

-Botero is known for the diversity of sources in his work, ranging from Colombian folk imagery to iconic works by Diego Velázquez, Pablo Picasso and Francisco de Goya.
+Botero is known for the diversity of sources in his work, ranging from Colombian folk imagery to iconic artworks by Diego Velázquez, Pablo Picasso and Francisco de Goya.

 A meeting with Dorothy Miller of MoMA in the early 1960s was a turning point in his career: she acquired his work at the height of abstraction and his work was shown in a major retrospective at the prestigious New York museum, establishing his international reputation.